 In Fall 2006, the 40-year old science building, Darwin Hall reopened after a two year renovation, producing a contemporary look with state-of-the-art laboratory and classrooms to support the needs of a 21st century science curriculum.

 A student-financed Recreation Center was completed in Fall 2004 and has become a model for a state-of-the-art design that maximized functional space and demonstrates sustainable building techniques.
 The University was awarded a 2005 Outstanding Sports Facilities Award by the National Intramural Recreational Sports Association.
-The adjacent Student Center, scheduled to open in Fall 2013, is designed to compliment the Recreation Center while providing a bookstore, food services with dining facilities, student activities space, a conference center and meeting spaces.
-The University Center will fulfill the University’s strategic plan by creating centers of active student life in support of the residential community.
+The adjacent Student Center opened in Fall 2013 as a compliment the Recreation Center with a bookstore, dining facilities, student activities space, a conference center and meeting spaces.
+The Student Center fulfills the University’s strategic plan by creating centers of active student life in support of the residential community.

 David W. Benson